 Do not leave the abrasive blaster pressurized during long periods of no usage.
-Undetected air leaks can cause costly wear damage to the pressure vessel (i.e. at abrasive inlet and handways).
+Undetected air leaks can cause costly wear damage to the pressure vessel (i.e. at abrasive inlet).

 7.3.1.
-Close the air inlet ball valve (#3).
+Close the air inlet ball valve (#5).
 The ball valve is closed when the handle is fully turned to the position shown in Figure 7.3 (handle perpendicular to body).
 The handle tab will bottom against the ball valve body in the closed position.

-Do not turn off the air compressor and allow the abrasive blaster air pressure to back flow through the air supply system.
-Back flow will carry abrasive into the moisture trap (#7) and contaminate the controls.
+Do not turn off the air compressor and allow the abrasive blaster air pressure to back flow through the system.
+Back flow will carry abrasive into the air filter (#7) and contaminate the controls.

-7.3.2.
-Completely depressurize the abrasive blast vessel (#1) by slowly opening the blowdown ball valve (#4).
+- 7.3.2.
+Completely open the drain valve (#9) at the bottom of the air filter (#7) to blow out all the accumulated moisture and dirt particles. - 7.3.3.
+Completely depressurize the abrasive blast vessel (#11) by slowly opening the blowdown ball valve (#1) that is located left of the vessel handle.
 See Section 6.2 for blowdown procedure.
+Do Not leave the blast vessel pressurized while not in use.

-Airborne particles and loud noise hazard from the blowdown exhaust air can cause serious injury and loss of hearing.
+Airborne particles and loud noise hazards from blowdown exhaust air can cause serious injury and loss of hearing.
 Wear approved eye and ear protection.
 Stay clear of blowdown air path.
 DO NOT place hands or other body parts in the blowdown air path.
 Make sure no personnel are in the blowdown air path.

-7.3.3.
-For long periods of non-usage remove remaining blast abrasive from blast vessel to minimize moisture contamination.
+7.3.4.
+For long periods of non-usage remove remaining blast abrasive from blast vessel to prevent moisture contamination.